* The blue colored conditions were invented by IM Diyan Kostadinov.

 Oscillating Kings: After every move, the Kings change their places.
 It can be only black or white Oscilating King – in this case after every black (white) move, the Kings change their places.

 Pressburger King (Super-transmuting King): King, which definitively takes the nature of the checking piece.
-After being checking, the King loses his Royal status and can be captured.
+After being checked and after answering the check, the King loses his Royal status and can be captured.

 Republican Chess Type 2 There are no Kings - if the side which has played can put the opposite King on a square where it would be legally mate, then the opposite King is put on such a square.
 The opposite side can then put itself the other King on a square where it is mated.